mendixlabs/smart-apps-prompt-library/README.md

 # Welcome to our Mendix Prompt Library!
-Welcome to our Prompt Library—your go-to place for all things prompt engineering! 🚀 Ever since Large Language Models (LLMs) burst onto the scene, crafting the perfect prompt has become a hot topic.
+Welcome to our Prompt Library—your go-to place for prompt engineering! 🚀 Ever since Large Language Models (LLMs) burst onto the scene, crafting the perfect prompt has become a hot topic.
 This repository is all about learning how to "speak AI" by mastering the art of prompt crafting.
 Let's go ahead—explore, experiment, and even contribute! **Let’s make prompt engineering a fun skill anyone can master**. 💡

 ## Structure
 You can find the prompts, a description, scope and explaination of the prompt in the **prompt-reference** folder.
 We have the following categories and prompt examples: